 Color Grading: Mitch Paulson at EFilm on Autodesk Lustre MM

-Wind River opens in theaters August 4, 2017, courtesy of The Weinstein Company.
+Wind River, directed by Taylor Sheridan and starring Elizabeth Olsen and Jeremy Renner, opens in theaters August 4, 2017, courtesy of The Weinstein Company.
 Top image photographed by Sandro Baebler.
 This article appears in MovieMaker‘s Summer 2017 issue.